Jeff Caldwell High School Counselor

 System Support: Enhances school climate and relationships among school community members: school Counselors coordinate parent outreach services, community support services, and other faculty and staff consultations.

-The goal of Career Counseling is to help you make the decisions you need to make now and give you the knowledge and skills you need to make future career and life decisions.
+Career Counseling aims to help you make the decisions you need to make now and give you the knowledge and skills you need to make future career and life decisions.

 Providing learning and experiential opportunities for students to acquire behaviors and skills for career readiness.
 The primary focus of career counseling is as follows: